shiznit0587/AdventOfCode2020/README.md

 ### Day 6

 - Worked with sets and sequence comprehension for the first time.
 This gives me an idea to optimize Day 1-b.
 - Learned about [Function Currying](https://fsharpforfunandprofit.com/posts/currying/), which is why most functions can be piped to.
-Rewrote my countChars method to allow for currying correctly with `Seq.map`.
+  - Rewrote my `charCount` method to allow for currying correctly with `Seq.map`.
+- Added timings for execution time per day.
+- Optimized Day 1 solution to use a yielding sequence instead of recursive list deconstruction.
+Down from 685ms to 56ms!

 ### Day 5